DFIRmadness/5pillars/5-Pillars.md

 - [Humble Bundle Books](https://www.humblebundle.com/books) They often (every few weeks) have cheap (12 dollars) bundles of books
 - [packtpub daily free book give away](https://www.packtpub.com/free-learning) Free IT and Security books given away daily!
 Some really good ones on occassion.
 - [IT Pro TV](https://www.itpro.tv/) First on the list to cost some money.
 Hunt for some coupons.
 They are well worth it.
 THey have current, and constantly updated, video series on everything in the five pillars and beyond.
 Additionally, they offer virtual labs you can remote into with step by step guides, test question banks and more.
 Its an amazing resource.
+- [Twitter](https://www.twitter.com) Later there will be a list of people to follow but essentially you can get started with #infosec and #dfir and start a daily ingest of what is going on in the community.
+Immerse yourself!